bsdimp/freebsd-git-docs/MFC.md

 ## Commit message standards

-Git gives some help for committing cherry picks and keeping track.
-Git computes a 'diff index' for each commit that's applied and uses that to detect when it doesn't need to include the patch in a rebase, or as part of git log --cherry described below.

-This works great for single commits, but the project tradition is to squash multiple changes.
+### Marking Merges

+As with subversion, we wish to mark commits to stable branches that are merges from main distinctly from direct commits.
+There are two main options:

-This defeats the diff index that git does.
-So, we'd need to mark them somehow.
-Keeping with the traditional way we've marked commits (the wisdom of which I'm not commenting on), we'd want to have MFCs marked like this in the commit message.
+1. One option that matches our existing practice (the wisdom of which I'm not commenting on) would mark MFCs like this in the commit
+   message:

 ```
 MFC: 12def6789a,ac32ee4a5c
 ```

    where the first 10 digits of the hash (might be longer in a large repository) is used to mark the commit message.
 This "abbreviated hash" can be retrieved by:

 ```
 git show --format=%p --no-patch $full_hash
 ```
-This preserves the information, but isn't 'git standard' which is just to have a line of text that says the commit was from hash whatever without the 'key: value' structure.
-It also wouldn't help the `git log --cherry` command, unless we would use that to come up with candidates, and then use the MFC lines to weed them out.
-Alternatively, adding a note either to the src (saying where it had been merged to) or the destination (saying where it had been merged from) would allow for easier parsing and after-the-fact fixups similar to svn merge --record-only.

-There are also advantages to all the commits on stable/X having something to identify them as being merge commits (so you can tell if you inadvertently reverse args so you got commits to stable/12 instead of commits on main).
+   This preserves the information, but isn't 'git standard'.
+It also requires committers to manually edit commit messages to include this information when merging.

+2. Use the `-x` flag with `git cherry-pick`.
+This adds a line to the commit message that includes the hash of the original commit when merging.
+Since it is added by Git directly, committers do not have to manually edit the commit log when merging.

+We feel that the second option is simpler going forward.

+### Finding Eligible Merges

+One feature some developers have found happy with subversion is determining which commits have or have not been merged (for example, `svn mergeinfo --show-revs eligible`).

+Git provides some built-in support for this via the `git cherry` and `git log --cherry` commands.
+These commands compare the raw diffs of commits (but not other metadata such as log messages) to determine if two commits are identical.
+This works well when each commit from head is merged as a single commit to a stable branch, but it falls over if multiple commits from main are squashed together as a single commit to a stable branch.

+There are a few options for resolving this:

+1. We could ban squashing of commits and instead require that committers stage all of the fixup / follow-up commits to stable into a single push.

+2. We could adopt a consistent style for describing merges and write our own tooling to wrap around `git cherry` to determine the list of eligible commits.
+A simple approach here might be to use the syntax from `git cherry-pick -x`, but require that a squashed commit list all of the hashes (one line per hash) at the end of the commit message.
+Developers could do this by using `git cherry-pick -x` of each individual commit into a branch and then use `git rebase` to squash the commits down into a single commit, but collecting the `-x` annotations at the end of the merged commit log.

+### Trim Metadata

+`git cherry-pick` will copy the entire log message of the original commit as the log message for the merge to stable.
+This is useful, but metadata fields that only apply to the head commit should be removed or updated for the MFC.
+For example, phabriactor URLs or reviewers should be removed.
+Metadata should only be included if it is relevant to the merge operation (for example, if a developer reviews the merge prior to commit, or if re@ approves a merge to a stable branch).
+Using `--edit` with `git cherry-pick` allows the commit message to be fixed to remove incorrect metadata.
+The commit log can always be updated prior to pushing via `git commit --amend` or the `reword` action in `git rebase -i`.

 ## Single commit MFC